doritoes/ipdice.com/3_ECS.md

 # Configuring ECS
 Here will will use Amazon Elastic Container Service (ECS) to host our container application.
-We will use Amazon Elastic Container Registry (ECR) to store and replicate our Docker image we built.
+We will use Amazon Elastic Container Registry (ECR) to store and replicate the Docker image we built.

+It is also important that we will be using the launch type **AWS Fargate**, a serverless model where AWS manages the underlying infrastructure for your.
+It's simpler but with less flexibility.

 *See https://aws.amazon.com/ecr/pricing/ for details about pricing after the first year of Free Tier*